 Mycifradin Side Effects

-Note: This page contains information about the side effects of neomycin.
-Some of the dosage forms included on this document may not apply to the brand name Mycifradin.
+Note: This document contains side effect information about neomycin.
+Some of the dosage forms listed on this page may not apply to the brand name Mycifradin.

 For the Consumer

 Applies to neomycin: oral solution, oral tablet